lanhao34/LoHan/README.md

 $ cat /proc/meminfo | grep Huge
 ```

-For example, the following output indicates the memory pinned bu huge page is 1024(HugePages_Total)*2048kB(Hugepagesize)=2GB.
+For example, the following output indicates the memory pinned by huge page is 1024(HugePages_Total)*2048kB(Hugepagesize)=2GB.

 ```
 AnonHugePages:         0 kB